kaliop/twig-express/README.md

 ```
 myproject/
     demo/
-    .htaccess
-    index.twig
+    LICENSE
     README.md
     twigexpress.json
     twigexpress.phar
 ```

-If you don’t care about the demo files, you can remove them, keeping only this:
+If you don’t care about the test and info files, you can remove them, keeping only this:

 ```
 myproject/
-    .htaccess
     twigexpress.json
     twigexpress.phar
 ```